North Irish Horse war diaries

 The original War Diaries for all North Irish Horse and associated units in the First World War are held in the National Archives at Kew, London.
 The attached transcriptions have been taken from images of the originals kindly provided by Hugh Vaugh.

-The transcriptions are, to the extent possible, word-for-word, with the following exceptions.
-For ease of reading and clarity I have standardised capitalisation and some punctuation, corrected obvious spelling errors, spelled-out most acronyms and replaced abbreviations with full text.
-In all cases where the meaning is not clear or may be subject to alternative interpretations, I have retained the original.
-No doubt there are some errors - these are mine alone.
+The transcriptions are, to the extent possible, word-for-word, with the exception of the 9th (North Irish Horse) Battalion diaries in which, for ease of reading and clarity I have standardised capitalisation and some punctuation, corrected obvious spelling errors, spelled-out most acronyms and replaced abbreviations with full text.

 The diaries are as follows (National Archives War Office reference number shown in brackets):